NotCompsky/libcompsky/README.md

 This package is just a collection of a few bits and bobs used in various projects of mine.

+# Installing

+## Ubuntu and other Debian-derived systems

+See [installing on Ubuntu](INSTALLING_UBUNTU.md).
+Other Debian-based distributions may have to modify the package names of dependencies before the packages will install.

 # mysql

 This is the main feature of the library.
 It is a wrapper around `libmysqlclient` that - in my opinion - has a far simpler syntax.
 And presumably far fewer features, although of course you still have access to the underlying `libmysqlclient` functions.